russro/russro.github.io/README.md

 - [X] Change portfolio page to be a list with content on left and images on right
 - [ ] Add in Birch project to Portfolio
 - [ ] Add in "Recent blog posts" to front page
+- [ ] Look into integrating SEO and webpage analytics